kittenparry/transcribed-lyrics/README.md

 ## Transcribed Lyrics
-A transcription project for songs whose lyrics aren't readily available online.
+Lyrics transcription project for songs without readily available lyrics.
 The reason I'm not posting them to any lyrics service is they are incomplete and possibly incorrect.

 ### Contributing
 Read [here](CONTRIBUTING.md) for the guidelines.